 Showcasing the evolution of ICT through the ages – from early attempts to communicate through to the rapid pace of invention during the 19th and 20th centuries and onwards to a vision of what the future could bring - ICT Discovery takes you on a journey through our connected world.

-Key items of technology are on display for you to play with, and simple explanations of how ICT really work are available throughout.
+Key items of technology are on display for you to engage with, and simple explanations of how ICTs function are available throughout the exhibition.

 Making it all possible

 The fascinating story of ICT might not have been fully achieved without the International Telecommunication Union (ITU).
 Founded in 1865 to establish principles for telegraphy across borders, and now responsible for the allocation of radio spectrum and satellite orbits plus the standardization and development of ICT worldwide, ITU helps drive the incredible progress already made.

 A visit to ICT Discovery lets you step inside the organization at the very heart of the ICT industry and discover the work of ITU in supporting the development of ICT, managing their global use, and increasing access to everyone, everywhere.

 Test your own reaction to an earthquake or cyberattack in our gaming room.
 You can compete against your friends by working with ITU to assess damage via satellite, deploy equipment and volunteers, coordinate radio amateurs for emergency telecommunications, or work to help secure files, identify and track cyber-criminals and locate the origin of the attack.